alizaid91/paylab/README.md

 - **Auditability:** workflow transitions and decisions are recorded as audit events.
 - **Engineering controls:** JWT authentication, bcrypt password hashing, request logging, rate limits, Helmet, CORS, and validation.
 - **Operational dashboard:** Next.js pages for analytics, payments, opportunities, strategy review, approval, and execution history.
+- **Merchant-scoped onboarding:** registration creates the workspace, while demo data generation is tied to the currently authenticated merchant and protected against duplicate generation.

 ## How the system works

 ### 1. Payment data and analysis

 The API reads merchant-scoped `payments` and `payment_attempts` records.
+A newly registered merchant can generate application-managed demo records from the **Data Source** page; the generator creates related customers, payments, and attempts for that merchant only.
 Analytics can be viewed as an overview, by payment method, by failure dimension, or as time-based trends.
 Supported dimensions include payment method, hour, date, and device metadata.

 This is the platform's evidence layer: it provides the operational context used by detection, strategy generation, and simulation.